 Finally, you could end your day with some retail therapy at the Gold Coast’s foremost shopping precincts, including the famous Harbourtown Outlet Shopping Centre.
 The Gold Coast truly does have something for everyone.

 The Gold Coast is home to the most vibrant and robust nightlife one can experience in Australia.
 There is an abundance of choice, which ranges from family-friendly restaurants, to bars, casinos, clubs and more.
 If you are looking for a place to suit your whole family, then you can choose form the Gold Coast’s range of restaurants, which includes Longboards Laidback Eatery & Bar and Cav’s Steakhouse.
 These are popular amongst the locals and are not too far from the Night Markets, which consists of the night quarter and Miami Marketta.

-Alternatively, if you are looking for a slightly faster paced Gold Coast experience, you can explore the bars on offer throughout the Gold Coast including Love Nightlife, Sin City, Cocktails & Dreams, Sin city and Platinum Nightclub.
-Finally, if you are after something a little bit different, you can visit Dracula’s Comedy Cabaret Restaurant, before finishing your Gold Coast night adventure at Jupiter’s Hotel and Casino – your options are endless.
+Alternatively, if you are looking for a slightly faster paced Gold Coast adventure, you can explore the bars on offer throughout the Gold Coast including Love Nightlife, Sin City, Cocktails & Dreams, Sin City and Platinum Nightclub.
+Finally, if you’re after something a little bit different, you can visit Dracula’s Comedy Cabaret Restaurant, before finishing your Gold Coast night adventure at Jupiter’s Hotel and Casino – your options are endless!

 The natural beauty of the Gold Coast is often overlooked in tourist brochures and websites, which is a shame because the region is home to some of the most amazing natural scenery in Australia.
 Stunning national parks including Springbrook and Lamington offer incredible walking tracks including the ‘Natural Bridge’ at Springbrook and the ‘Tree Top Walkway’ at Lamington.
 Both of these walks provide you with a unique perspective of the natural beauty in both national parks.